Agriculture is consistently ranked as one of the three most dangerous occupations in the United States.

 Many people don’t think about where their food comes from; they just go to the grocery store and buy it, unaware of the people who produce it.
 Farmworkers have one of the most dangerous jobs and are among the lowest paid workers in the U.S. They face discrimination, heat illness, pesticide exposure, poor housing, and low wages.
 Farmworkers have a long history of organizing, standing up for better working and living conditions through labor unions and community organizations.
 By participating in ITF you can be a part of this tradition!

 How would you like to spend your summer supporting the people who plant and harvest the fruits and vegetables you eat every day?
 Through Into the Fields you will support farmworker agencies and organizations and get trained on the issues surrounding farmworkers’ lives and the broader context of the agricultural industry.
-Each summer, Student Action with Farmworkers places 30 college students with organizations that serve, organize or advocate for farmworker justice.
+Each summer, Student Action with Farmworkers places approximately 25 college students with organizations that serve, organize or advocate for farmworker justice.
 SAF interns come from diverse backgrounds and about half are from farmworker families.
 Check out the SAF blog to read intern and fellow experiences.
-Apply today!
+The application will be avialble on Novmember 1.

 Most interns live & work in rural agricultural areas in the Southeast- we place you at an organization based on your skills & interests.
 All placements consist of at least 50% office work as well as some outreach to farmworkers, their children, or meat processing workers.
 Check out SAF’s partners page to view a list of past sponsoring organizations.
 Placement types: